Chronic kidney disease (CKD) refers to kidney damage that occurs slowly over many years.

 Severe sodium restriction, however, is not necessary, and may actually cause more harm than good.

-You should limit your daily sodium intake to less than 2,300 mg (2.3 grams) — the equivalence of one teaspoon of salt.
+You should limit your daily sodium intake to 2,300 mg (2.3 grams) or less — the equivalence of one teaspoon of salt.

 This is the same amount of sodium recommended for the general population.

 Tips for reducing sodium in your diet include:

 - Buy fresh, frozen, or canned vegetables with no added salt or sauce.

 - Avoid cured, salted, smoked, and other processed meats such as hot dogs, lunch meats, and bacon.

 - Use alternatives such as garlic powder, citrus juice, or spices with cooking.

 - Limit sauces, mixes, and “instant” products, such as flavored rice and ready-made pasta.

 In addition to sodium, fluids are also commonly restricted — typically to 1,500-2000 mL per day.